openwdl/wdl/SPEC.md

 </p>
 </details>

-A declaration may be initialized with a literal value or an [expression](#expressions), which includes the ability to refer to elements that are outputs of tasks.
+A declaration may be initialized with an [expression](#expressions), which includes the ability to refer to elements that are outputs of tasks.

 <details>
 <summary>